SherlockPsy/Life/TOTAL_PLAN.md

 2.1 POST /say does NOT obligate a response.
 2.2 POST /beat does NOT obligate a response.
 2.3 Silence MUST be a normal outcome.
-2.4 Multiple consecutive REBECCA beats may occur across time, but only via invocations.
+2.4 No turn-taking enforcement is permitted.

 3. Forbidden improvisations
-- No turn-taking enforcement
-- No “always respond”
 - No forced pacing
 - No director logic
+- No “always respond”
+- No semantic scheduling as an outcome engine

 ================================================================================
 EXECUTION CANON — MILESTONE 4 — MEMORY WINDOW EXISTS